Flat-Faced vs Curved Glock Triggers: Pros & Cons

 Conclusion

-Choosing between a flat-faced and curved Glock trigger ultimately depends on personal preference and shooting style.
-Competitive shooters may lean toward flat-faced triggers for speed and consistency, while everyday shooters often prefer curved triggers for comfort and familiarity.
-Understanding the pros and cons of each helps you make an informed decision without compromising performance or safety.
+Choosing between flat-faced vs curved Glock triggers ultimately depends on personal preference and shooting style.
+Competitive shooters may prefer flat-faced options for speed and consistency, while everyday users often favor curved designs for comfort and familiarity.
+Understanding the differences across Glock trigger types and evaluating available Glock trigger options ensures a more informed decision without compromising performance or safety.